JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

-The module lives under `include/pypeline/operators/` so that `SYN._IS_PYPELINE_OPERATOR_LIBRARY_CODE` classifies it as shipped library code rather than user code, which is what makes a measured delay eligible for `path_delay_cache` — though this classification does not currently fire for these entities (or for the soft-operator library the same predicate was written for), so both are re-measured each build rather than read from disk;
+The module lives under `include/pypeline/operators/` so that `SYN._IS_PYPELINE_OPERATOR_LIBRARY_CODE` classifies it as shipped library code rather than user code, which is what makes a measured delay eligible for `cache/delay` — though this classification does not currently fire for these entities (or for the soft-operator library the same predicate was written for), so both are re-measured each build rather than read from disk;
 see [`SYN_DESIGN.md`](SYN_DESIGN.md#10-limitations-and-future-work)'s Limitations section for why and the